Metaxal/rwind/README.md

  - Alt-Super-F5 switches to `single` workspace mode
  - Alt-Super-F6 switches to `multi` workspace mode
  - ...
+ -

+4) Copy the file `.xinitrc-rwind` shipped with RWind into your home directory.

-4) In a login shell, in RWind's directory, type the following:
+5) In a _login_ shell, type the following:
 ```shell
 xinit .xinitrc-rwind -- :1 &
 ```